Getting Started

 Who and what are coded in -ons and -oss stuck on the ass end of words.
 You learn to approach each sentence looking for the -ons and -oss.
 You learn to think in -ons and -oss.

 Only you can't think -ons and -oss until you learn them all, and I've been going easy on you ending wise.
-The truth is there are 24 basic endings split into three groups.
+The truth is there are 24 basic noun endings split into three groups.
 But each group has sub-groups.
 There are hundreds of endings.
 And -os in one group means the same as -ou in another.
-And in a sentence the same thing, the man or the house, may have more than one ending -- one ending for the, another for the thing, another for the adjective describing it.
+And in a sentence the same thing, the man or the house, may have more than one ending -- one ending for the 'the', another for the thing, another for the adjective describing the thing.
 You cannot read Greek till you know hundreds of endings, and how they work in a sentence.
 Greek is fucked up.

 Verbs are the same, only worse.
 One time I tried counting the number of endings a verb can have, but I fell asleep.
 Use 500 as a rough estimate.